List of Chicago Cubs no-hitters

 The Chicago Cubs are a Major League Baseball franchise based in Chicago.
 They play in the National League Central division.
-Also known in their early years as the "Chicago White Stockings" (1876–1889), "Chicago Colts" (1890–1897), and "Chicago Orphans" (1898–1902), pitchers for the Cubs have thrown 17 no-hitters in franchise history.
+Also known in their early years as the "Chicago White Stockings" (1876–1889), "Chicago Colts" (1890–1897), and "Chicago Orphans" (1898–1902), pitchers for the Cubs have thrown 18 no-hitters in franchise history.
 A no-hitter is officially recognized by Major League Baseball only "when a pitcher (or pitchers) allows no hits during the entire course of a game, which consists of at least nine innings".
 No-hitters of fewer than nine complete innings were previously recognized by the league as official; however, several rule alterations in 1991 changed the rule to its current form.

 No Cubs pitcher has yet pitched a perfect game.
 The closest performance came on September 2, 1972, when Milt Pappas lost his perfect game bid against the San Diego Padres with two outs in the ninth by allowing a walk to Larry Stahl on a 3–2 count; he retired the next batter to finish the no-hitter.
 During that at-bat, he was ahead of the batter with a 0–2 count before throwing four straight close pitches to allow the walk.

-Larry Corcoran threw the first no-hitter in Cubs history on August 19, 1880; the most recent no-hitter was thrown by Alec Mills on September 13, 2020.
-Two left-handed pitchers have thrown no-hitters in franchise history while ten were by right-handers.
-Corcoran, Arrieta, and Ken Holtzman are the only pitchers in Cubs history to throw more than one no-hitter.
+Larry Corcoran threw the first no-hitter in Cubs history on August 19, 1880; the most recent no-hitter was thrown by Shota Imanaga on September 4, 2024.
+Three left-handed pitchers and ten right-handed pitchers have thrown no-hitters in franchise history; one no-hitter was combined across four pitchers.
+Corcoran, Arrieta and Ken Holtzman are the only pitchers in Cubs history to throw more than one no-hitter.
 Corcoran threw three and Arrieta and Holtzman threw two.

 On July 31, 1910, King Cole of the Cubs pitched all seven innings in a 4–0 win over the St. Louis Cardinals, without giving up a hit.
 The second game of a doubleheader, the teams had agreed to end the game at 5 p.m. so they could catch their trains.
 Due to a 1991 change to the official MLB definition of a no-hitter—it must last at least nine innings—Cole's effort is not recognized by as a no-hitter by MLB and does not appear on the below list.